 Cleaning supplies – Use cleaning products that are green and toxic chemical-free.
 There are many on the market today that are very effective yet do not contain harmful chemicals or give off toxic odors.

-Allergy Relief – In Conclusion
+Natural Allergy Relief – In Conclusion

 If you suffer from food allergies, it is a fairly simple process to determine which food or foods are causing the reactions, and eliminate them from your diet.
 Try eliminating all of the most common food allergens (listed above) for a period of two weeks.
 Then introduce one at a time, and if there are no reactions, try adding another after three or four days.
 This is called an “elimination” diet, and is very helpful at identifying specific food allergens.

-Make whatever adjustments you have to make to avoid or minimize exposure to known allergens for you or your children.
+Make whatever adjustments you have to make to avoid or minimize exposure to known allergens for you and your children.
 This fixes the immediate concerns, but don’t forget to “see the forest through the trees,” and take a long-term perspective for allergy relief.
-Preparation and prevention are always the best answer.
+Preparation and prevention are always the best strategy.
 Strengthening the terrain of your body, mainly your immune system (your gut), is the best answer to the root cause of allergies and many other health concerns as well.